Introduction

 SD card slot(s)

-Axis devices usually have support for at least one, but possibly more SD cards, to allow for local edge storage recording of video footage.
-It is recommended to disable the SD card slot entirely if no SD card is used.
-This option is available from AXIS OS 9.80 and onwards.
+Axis devices usually have support for at least one SD card to provide local edge storage of video recordings.
+We recommend that you disable the SD card slot entirely if you don’t use SD cards.
+The option to disable the SD card slot is available from AXIS OS 9.80

 AXIS OS version | Web interface configuration path |